eForms Logo

 Tennessee Durable (Financial) Power of Attorney Form

-A Tennessee durable power of attorney form allows for the designation of a person (“agent”) to handle financial decision-making and affairs during the lifetime of someone else (“principal”).
-The representation, because it is “durable”, will remain valid even if the principal should become incapacitated.
-This means the agent should be a person that is highly trusted by the principal, such as a spouse or close family member.
-After signing, the form may be used by the agent.
+A Tennessee durable power of attorney form allows for the designation of a person ("agent") to handle financial decision-making and affairs during the lifetime of someone else ("principal").
+Because it is "durable," the representation will remain valid even if the principal should become incapacitated.

 Definition of “Durable”